How Universities Are Keeping Remote International Students Connected During COVID

 Before COVID, most university IT departments managed their own on-campus network for a primarily in-person community of users.
 Now, they’re being challenged to support a large, distributed online community of users.
 To add even more complexity, many of those users aren’t in-country.
 In 2019, the number of international students in the U.S. hit an all-time high for the fourth consecutive year according to the Institute of International Education.
 From a networking perspective, this is a total different ballgame from providing connectivity to only U.S.-based users.

 In one example, a U.S.-based university was struggling to provide stable VPN connectivity to their hundreds of international remote students, who are primarily based in China.
 Users were constantly being interrupted or kicked off.
 Not a great recipe for remote learning.
-But after deploying Aryaka Secure Remote Access (SRA), the university was able to accelerate its VPN connections by nearly 48X.
+But after deploying Aryaka Private Access, the university was able to accelerate its VPN connections by nearly 48X.

 The Aryaka SRA solution accelerates, stabilizes and optimizes VPN connections by routing traffic through a dedicated, SLA-driven global Layer-2 private network.
 SRA provides consistently fast data, voice and video – all key to enabling virtual learning.
 No hardware or software is required and SRA can leverage an organization’s existing VPN client, so the solution can be deployed within minutes.